 What’s the difference between Kielbasa and Smoked Sausage?

-There are lots of different sausage choices at our market, near the bacon and breakfast sausage.
+There are lots of different sausage choices at our grocer, near the bacon and breakfast sausage.
 It’s pre-cooked so you don’t mix it up with breakfast sausage that you find in rolls and it requires cooking.

 Most sausage is made from pork, but you can also find beef varieties.
 Although not traditional, you’ll find that turkey smoked sausage is just as good as beef or pork.
 It’s a healthier alternative and we use it often.